Do Go On - Do Go On Presents: Arty Facts - Vault

 It's completely different.

-His name's Ron Swan.
+Name is Ron Swan.

-Ron Swan.
+Ron Swann.

-Ron Swan.
+Ron Swans.

 Ron Rob Swan.
+Ron Rob Swan.
+Ron Rob Swan.

 We'll get bogged down in that.

-and he studied under Lyndon Dadswell at the National Art School
+He was born in 1941 in Sydney and he studied under Lyndon Dadswell, the National Art School,

-before moving to the UK in the early 60s
+before moving to the UK in the early 60s to study under Anthony Caro and Philip King at St Martin's School of Art,

+a very prestigious art school.
 This is a very cool description of him.

-He's been described by Australian sculpture historian and critic,
+He's been described by Australian sculpture, historian and critic, very specific art critic.

 Just sculptures for me.

-I imagine there's dozens of these.
+I imagine there's dozens of this.

 Yeah.

-that Graham said of Ron Robswan?
+that Graham said of

-The most consistent of the classic formalists,
+The most consistent

-that is the one most concerned to produce a sculpture which,
+most concerned to produce a sculpture

-while obviously of its era, transcends consideration of style
+transcends consideration of style

-in search of a timeless sense of rightness.
+in search of a timeless

-Now, I understood like every third word, but it sounds good.
+like every third word,

 A timeless sense of rightness.